migauth/LightBnB/README.md

 ## Features

+Search page will filter results from database.

+### When signed in

 Logged in users can see reservations.

-Search page will filter results from database.

 Create listing inserts new data into database.